Automations

 trigger_id | text | The specific entity that fires the trigger (form ID, tag ID, stage ID, etc.) |

-action_type | text | One of the four supported action types |
+action_type | text | One of the seven supported action types |

-action_id | text | The target entity for the action (tag ID or campaign ID) |
+action_id | text | The target entity for the action (tag ID, campaign ID, or generated UUID for create_task) |

 is_active | boolean | Toggle to enable/disable without deleting |